Twispay/twispay.github.io/hosted-page.md

 {

-The Merchant can also: - Each Feature
+The Merchant can also:
+Additionally, the Merchant can

 }